uber/prototool/style/README.md

 so in the above example you would have had `TRAFFIC_LIGHT_COLOR_INVALID`.
 This was dropped for the V2 Style Guide.

-While the above example is valid, it is not allowed to reference a `TrafficLight.Color` outside of the `TrafficLight` message.
+While the above example is valid, you should not reference a `TrafficLight.Color` outside of the `TrafficLight` message as a matter of convention - if referencd outside of `TrafficLight`, the enum has meaning in other contexts, which means it should be top-level.
 If you need to reference an enum outside of a message, instead do the following.

 ```proto
 // A traffic light color.